UniversalDependencies/UD_Greek-GDT/README.md

 ## References

 * Prokopis Prokopidis and Haris Papageorgiou.
-Experiments for Dependency Parsing of Greek.
-In Proceedings of the First Joint Workshop on Statistical Parsing of Morphologically Rich Languages and Syntactic Analysis of Non-Canonical Languages, pages 89 -96, Dublin, Ireland, August 2014.
+Universal Dependencies for Greek.
+In Proceedings of the NoDaLiDa 2017 Workshop on Universal Dependencies (UDW 2017), pages 102-106, Gothenburg, Sweden, May 2017.

 * Prokopis Prokopidis, Elina Desypri, Maria Koutsombogera, Haris Papageorgiou, and Stelios Piperidis.
 Theoretical and Practical Issues in the Construction of a Greek Dependency Treebank.
 In Montserrat Civit, Sandra Kubler, and Ma.
 Antonia Marti, editors, Proceedings of The Fourth Workshop on Treebanks and Linguistic Theories (TLT 2005), pages 149-160, Barcelona, Spain, December 2005.
 Universitat de Barcelona.